Depression, Anxiety and Anger

 This also explains our self-destructiveness, if we feel we are ‘bad’ we are not really worth caring about, we deserve to be punished.
 Unsurprisingly we lack self-confidence and self-esteem.
 It also explains our shame.
 Being ‘bad’ we learned to be ashamed of ourselves and this made us even more vulnerable to our sense of inadequacy being compounded by all the ‘shoulds’ and ‘oughts’ dumped on us by our parents, educators and society at large.

-Despite our best efforts at defence, we inevitably find that our ‘buttons’ do get pressed, which then causes us whole sets of difficult reactions.
+Despite our best efforts at defense, we inevitably find that our ‘buttons’ do get pressed, which then causes us whole sets of difficult reactions.
 These buttons have labels such as criticism, insult, anger, neglect, being ignored, loss, etc. From our over-reaction to these events we know that there is more going on than we know about.
 The fact that we then go into our ‘victim mode’ only confirms this.

 Again, generalising, introverts blame and attack themselves, feeling terrible about themselves they shut down and withdraw.
 Extroverts blame and attack the other or the world.
 They also feel terrible about themselves but tend to go into anxiety and/or anger, rather than withdrawal.